 Q: What are the critical assumptions for modeling ROI?

-A: The key drivers are savings from power no longer purchased and the value of the state and Federal subsidies.
+A: The key drivers are avoided cost of power no longer purchased, the site-specific system design and cost, and the value of the state and Federal subsidies.

 Q: Will a roof-mounted system void my roofer's warranty?

-A: We frequently coordinate our work with roofers to ensure warranties remain in force and the PV system installation also comes with a 5-year warranty which includes roof integrity.
+A: We frequently coordinate our work with roofers to ensure warranties remain in force and the PV system installation also comes with a 10-year warranty that includes roof integrity.

 Q: My building's roof needs replacing soon.
 Does it make sense to integrate the installations?

 A: Yes.
 If you're planning to replace your roof in the next few years, it may make sense to move that up and install the PV system at the same time as the new roof is going on.

 Q: What if my roof needs repair after the PV system is installed?

 A: Spot repairs are easily accommodated as any since module is secured with only four bolts.
 Non-penetrating ballasted systems can also easily be moved to accommodate repairs.

 Q: What kind of county/city permits will I need?